Vikings: Motives

 One common theory posits that Charlemagne "used force and terror to Christianise all pagans", leading to baptism, conversion or execution, and as a result, Vikings and other pagans resisted and wanted revenge.
 Professor Rudolf Simek states that "it is not a coincidence if the early Viking activity occurred during the reign of Charlemagne".
 The ascendance of Christianity in Scandinavia led to serious conflict, dividing Norway for almost a century.
-However, this time period did not commence until the 10th century, Norway was never subject to aggression by Charlemagne and the period of strife was due to successive Norwegian kings embracing Christianity after encountering it overseas.
+However, this time period did not commence until the 10th century.
+Norway was never subject to aggression by Charlemagne and the period of strife was due to successive Norwegian kings embracing Christianity after encountering it overseas.

 Another explanation is that the Vikings exploited a moment of weakness in the surrounding regions.
 Contrary to Simek's assertion, Viking raids occurred sporadically long before the reign of Charlemagne; but exploded in frequency and size after his death, when his empire fragmented into multiple much weaker entities.
-England suffered from internal divisions and was relatively easy prey given the proximity of many towns to the sea or to navigable rivers.
-Lack of organised naval opposition throughout western Europe allowed Viking ships to travel freely, raiding or trading as opportunity permitted.
+England suffered from internal divisions and was a relatively easy prey given the proximity of many towns to the sea or to navigable rivers.
+Lack of organised naval opposition throughout Western Europe allowed Viking ships to travel freely, raiding or trading as opportunity permitted.
 The decline in the profitability of old trade routes could also have played a role.
-Trade between western Europe and the rest of Eurasia suffered a severe blow when the Western Roman Empire fell in the 5th century.
-The expansion of Islam in the 7th century had also affected trade with western Europe.
+Trade between Western Europe and the rest of Eurasia suffered a severe blow when the Western Roman Empire fell in the 5th century.
+The expansion of Islam in the 7th century had also affected trade with Western Europe.

 Raids in Europe, including raids and settlements from Scandinavia, were not unprecedented and had occurred long before the Vikings arrived.
-The Jutes invaded the British Isles three centuries earlier, pouring out from Jutland during the Age of Migrations, before the Danes settled there.
+The Jutes invaded the British Isles three centuries earlier, from Jutland during the Age of Migrations, before the Danes settled there.
 The Saxons and the Angles did the same, embarking from mainland Europe.
-The Viking raids were, however, the first to be documented in writing by eyewitnesses, and they were much larger in scale and frequency than in previous times.
+The Viking raids were, however, the first to be documented by eyewitnesses, and they were much larger in scale and frequency than in previous times.

 Vikings themselves were expanding; although their motives are unclear, historians believe that scarce resources or a lack of mating opportunities were a factor.

-The "Highway of Slaves" was a term for a route that the Vikings found to have a direct pathway from Scandinavia to Constantinople and Baghdad while traveling on the Baltic Sea.
+The slave trade was an important part of the Viking economy, with most slaves destined to Scandinavia, although many others were shipped east where they could be sold for large profits.
+The "Highway of Slaves" was a term for a route that the Vikings found to have a direct pathway from Scandinavia to Constantinople and Baghdad while travelling on the Baltic Sea.
 With the advancements of their ships during the 9th century, the Vikings were able to sail to Kievan Rus and some northern parts of Europe.